rthorst/dominionstats/README.rst

 development host is where high-level tools that manage the other environments run.
 This is where you will checkout and edit the source code.
-Unlike many models where development and testing is done on the local machine, you will not install the application here.
+Unlike many models where development and testing is done on the local machine, you will not build, install, or test the code that runs the CouncilRoom.com site directly on your development host.

 The next environment is the *development guest*.
 A development guest is a temporary virtual machine instance where the application will